corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-behavior.md

 # Transaction Validator Utility behavior

-This section describes the steps that the TUV goes through when validating transactions present in a specified database.
+This section describes the steps that the TVU goes through when validating transactions present in a specified database.

 1. Upon startup, the utility connects to the specified database.
 2. If it is not able to connect to the database, it exits with an error message.